All Episodes

 That's correct.

-And when the gauss meter was placed over the back of the hand, the scale just pegged.
+And when the Gauss meter was placed over the back of the hand, the scale just pegged.

-We thought, well, there must be a lot of electromagnetic influence in the operating room here, so it was a Saturday.
+So we thought, well, there must be a lot of electromagnetic influence in the operating room here.

 We'll just prep this guy all over again.